marketempower/axiom-example/content/docs/configuration.md

 [markup]
 [markup.highlight]
 noClasses = false
+# Optional line numbers
+lineNos = true
+lineNumbersInTable = false
 ```

+Axiom does not support line numbers in a table.
+If line numbers is on, make sure `lineNumbersInTable = false`.

 There are many more Param options that can be added to suit your needs.
 See the Hugo Configuration Documentation for more information.